 Ring began his teaching experience at UND in the 1962-63 school year.
 He was named chair of the Philosophy Department the following year.
 Ring taught a full load of undergraduate and graduate classes as well as humanities and honors courses.
 In 1963 Ring taught at the National Science Foundation summer institute for gifted high school students.
 He directed the NSF program for the next two summers.
 In addition to his teaching duties, Ring was active in academic organizations.
 He served as treasurer (1965-66), vice president (1966-67), and president (1967-68) of the UND chapter of AAUP.
-He also helped establish an AAUP State Conference, for which he served as president from 1970 through 1971.
+He also helped establish an AAUP State Conference, for which he served as president in 1970 and 1971.
 Associated with his role at the State Conference, Ring chaired the Ethics & Grievance Committee and was appointed the AAUP Observer at meetings of the State Board of Higher Education.

-At UND, Ring was a member of the University Senate from 1982-90, serving as its chair during the 1989-90 school year.
+At UND, Ring was a member of the University Senate (1982-1990), serving as its chair during the 1989-90 school year.
 He also helped establish GITAP and edited its newsletter, Salmagundi.
 With KFJM-FM, Ring began the series "AGORA of the Air," which brought together a variety of local humanities scholars to participate in the radio forum.